Ian Ritchie Architects

-Recognition
+History

 Ian Ritchie CBE RA founded Ian Ritchie Architects in 1981.

 It has twice been shortlisted for the European Mies van der Rohe Award and on four occasions for the RIBA Stirling Prize: for the Crystal Palace Park Concert Platform (1998), the TR2 Production Centre at the Theatre Royal, Plymouth (2003), the Spire of Dublin (2004) and the RSC Courtyard Theatre (2007).
 The Susie Sainsbury Theatre and Angela Burgess Recital Hall at the Royal Academy of Music was the RIBA London Region Building of the Year 2018.
 The project received 17 major national and 4 international awards and was nominated for the EU Mies van der Rohe Award.

 Other awards include Premio Internazionale Ischia di Architettura Innovation Prize; the Iritecna Prize for Europe; Eric Lyons Memorial Award for European Housing; Commonwealth Association of Architects Robert Matthew Award for Innovation and the Advancement of Architecture; IABSE (International Association for Bridge and Structural Engineering) Outstanding Structure Award for the Leipzig Glass Hall; and UK Design Council Millennium Product Awards for the 'f' EDF VHV transmission towers and Crystal Palace Park Concert Platform.

 In the UK the practice's work has been exhibited at the ICA, Tate Gallery, Royal Academy of Arts and the RIBA.
 Internationally it has been shown in Tokyo, New York, São Paulo, Moscow, Vienna, Frankfurt, Berlin, Copenhagen, and the Paris and Venice Biennales.